This document is here to guide you in helping translate pacman messages, libalpm messages, and the manpages for the entire pacman package.

 Translating Manpages

-There are currently no efforts underway to include translated manpages in the pacman codebase.
+There are currently no efforts underway to include translated manual pages in the pacman codebase.
 However, this is not to say translations are unwelcome.
-If someone has experience with i18n manpages and how to best include them with our source, please contact the pacman-dev mailing list at pacman-dev@archlinux.org.
+If someone has experience with i18n man pages and how to best include them with our source, please contact the pacman-dev mailing list at pacman-dev@archlinux.org.